hongaar/moker/README.md

 This will initialize a new monorepo in the `my-repo` directory.

-> ⚠️ Note that we use `yarn dlx moker` to create a new monorepo.
-Once we are
+> **Note**: Note that we use `yarn dlx moker` to create a new monorepo.
+Once we
-> inside our monorepo, we can simply use `yarn moker` to execute commands.
+> are inside our monorepo, we can simply use `yarn moker` to execute commands.

-> 🤓 The monorepo is initiated with Yarn without Zero-Installs and in legacy
+> 🤓 _Default_: The monorepo is initiated with Yarn without Zero-Installs and in
-> `nodeLinker: node-modules` mode because a lot of packages are not yet
+> legacy `nodeLinker: node-modules` mode because a lot of packages are not yet
 > compatible with PnP or require a workaround.

 ## Use plugins